 Most of us aren’t aware we are as bad at listening as we really are.
-The first and most important way to improve your listening is to know your own listening style.
-There are three good ways to do this:
+The first and most important way to improve this skill is to discover your own listening style.
+There are three practical ways to do this:

-1) Ask someone you trust to give you honest and specific feedback on how well you listen.
-You may be surprised that others don’t see you as the same way you see yourself.
+- Ask someone you trust to give you honest and specific feedback on how well you listen.
+You may be surprised that others don’t see you the same way you see yourself.

-2) When you are in a conversation, pay attention to how you are responding.
-Be aware of your body posture, your facial expression and what you are thinking about.
+- When you’re in the middle of a conversation, pay attention to how you’re responding.
+Be aware of your body posture, your facial expression, and your thoughts.
 Are you focused?

 Forget about your cell phone and other distractions.
-Maintain comfortable eye contact to show that you really are listening.
-Then focus on what the person is saying, not how you will respond, or start thinking about anything else.
+Maintain comfortable eye contact to show that you really are paying attention.
+Then focus on what the person is saying, not on how you will respond.
 If your mind wanders off, ask the person to back up and repeat what they said.
-Ask clarifying questions to make sure you understand what you are hearing.
+Ask clarifying questions to make sure you understand what you’re hearing.

 Practice listening as though you have plenty of time (even if you think you don’t).
 In other words, slow your listening down.
-Don’t jump ahead or practice your reply in your head, just listen and be patient.
-And, when it’s your turn to talk, take a pause and think before you speak.
+Don’t jump ahead or practice your reply in your head.
+When it’s your turn to talk, take a pause and think before you speak.

 Don’t cut someone off before they have finished speaking.
 Ever.
-And if you accidentally do, apologize (and then shut up).
-Sometimes it’s really difficult to not jump right in to and correct misconceptions or complete a sentence for someone.
-Make a conscious effort to respect the right for someone to finish their thought and express their opinion without interruption.
+If you accidentally do, apologize, and then let them continue to speak.
+Sometimes it’s really difficult to not jump right in and correct misconceptions or complete a sentence for someone.
+Make a conscious effort to respect the right of someone to finish their thought and express their opinion without interruption.

-Some experts say as much as 93% of our communication is nonverbal.
-So, it’s critical to listen more to the nonverbal messages going on than to the words you hear.
-Pay close attention to the tone of voice, facial expressions, energy level, posture, or changes in behavior patterns.
-Do the nonverbal cues match the message you are getting?
+Some experts claim that as much as 93% of our communication is nonverbal.
+This is why it’s so critical to pay attention more to an individual’s nonverbal messages than simply the words you hear.
+Consider their tone of voice, facial expressions, energy level, posture, or changes in behavior patterns.
+Do the nonverbal cues match the message you are receiving?

 The Listening Challenge

-- Pick one of these five listening areas to work on.
+- Pick one of these five listening areas above to work on.

-- Every conversation you are in, work on improving this skill and modeling it to others.
+- Every conversation you are in, practice improving this skill.

 One of the best ways to encourage good listening in others is to model it yourself.
-In other words, if you want to be heard, you better start hearing better yourself.
+In other words, if you want to be heard, you better start listening better yourself.

-It’s takes time, energy and commitment to be a better listener but the payoff is huge.
-It can improve your work performance, opportunities for advancement and your relationships at home.
+It takes time, energy, and commitment to be a better listener but the payoff is huge.
+It can improve your work performance, opportunities for advancement, and your relationships at home.